realA10001986/Time-Circuits-Display/README.md

 ### Main page

-##### &#9654; Configure WiFi
+##### &#9654; Connect to WiFi

+Click this to connect your TCD to your local WiFi network.
+All you need to do is either to click on one of the networks listed at the top or to enter a WiFi network name (SSID), and optionally a passwort (WPAx).

-Clicking this leads to the WiFi configuration page.
-On that page, you can connect your TCD to your WiFi network by selecting/entering the SSID (WiFi network name) as well as a password (WPA2).
-By default, the TCD requests an IP address via DHCP.
-However, you can also configure a static IP for the TCD by entering the IP, netmask, gateway and DNS server.
+>By default, the FC requests an IP address via DHCP.
+However, you can also configure a static IP for the FC by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.

-Note that this page has nothing to do with Access Point mode; it is strictly for connecting your TCD to an existing WiFi network as a client.
+Note that this page is strictly for connecting your TCD to an existing WiFi network.
+If your TCD is supposed to operate stand-alone, it runs in "access point mode" (AP-Mode).
+Settings for AP mode are on the Setup page.

 ##### &#9654; Setup